tirejs/tire/docs/tire.md

 <span class="us">.val(value)</span> <span class="re">value or Tire</span>

 Get or set the value of form controls.
-When no value is given, return the value of the first element.
-For `<select multiple>`, an array of values is returend.
+When no value is given, it returns the value of the first element.
+For `<select multiple>`, an array of values is returned.

 ## Ajax